sfunk02/UltrasonicRobot-AlarmBox/README.md

 * We accomplished doing a couple sides of the Onshape CAD
 * We will probably need an extra week, seeing as we didn't finish the entire CAD this week, even though we were planning to.
 * We were very busy the last week with other homework, but we are going to spend more time on engineering this week.

+## 3/11
+* We are currently behind schedule on CAD, but will try to catch up over the weekend.
+* This week, we are trying to turn the pseudo code into working code.